yguenduez/nerd-neck/report.md

 around Rust
 for their chips.
 With one line of a command, we can build and flash our firmware directly onto the esp32 from any host system (in this case MacOS or Windows 11) via usb-c.

-## Use of open-source libraries and frameworks

-The [esp_hal](https://github.com/esp-rs/esp-hal), an esp hardware abstraction layer for Rust.
-With it you can access the ESP GPIO pins, or create other interfaces like i2c in an easy and convenient way.

-Also, [embassy](https://embassy.dev/) is used, an asynchronous runtime for embedded systems, that makes it easy to create asynchronous tasks and to communicate between those.

-For the inertial measurement unit (IMU), we use a library called [bmi160-rs](https://github.com/eldruin/bmi160-rs) and created a small adapter around the library's API to our needs.
-It correctly addresses all registers of the IMU.
-Futhermore, it accepts an I2c interface and even handles the I2c communication for us.
-We only have to create an I2c interface with the esp-hal (see above), by selecting two General Purpose Input/Output (GPIO) pins for the data and the clock signal.

-As gyroscope data tends to drift over time, when you integrate the angular velocities a sensor fusion filter is used.
-We use the [Madgwick](https://ahrs.readthedocs.io/en/latest/filters/madgwick.html) filter, which is designed to work well on an embedded system.
-The filter is especially designed for IMUs like the one we use here.
-As a library, we use [ahrs-rs](https://github.com/jmagnuson/ahrs-rs), which is a rust implementation for the Madgwick filter.
-An adapter around the library API is created to fit our needs.

-Furthermore, [nalgebra](https://github.com/dimforge/nalgebra) is used to work with quaternions, calculating angles.

 ## Architecture